 Once grades have been awarded and posted, they may not be changed without written authorization of the instructor and the approval of the President unless altered pursuant to a grade appeal.
-Students enrolled in the Practical Nursing and Allied Health programs must maintain a satisfactory average of 80 for each unit of study.
+Students enrolled in the Practical Nursing must maintain a satisfactory average of 80 for each unit of study.